patarapolw/HanziLevelUp/README.md

 ## Installation and Get-it-running

-- Powered by [Python](https://www.python.org/downloads/) and [Flask framework](http://flask.pocoo.org).
-So, install Python first, if you don't have one.
+- Install [Python](https://www.python.org/downloads/) first, if you don't have one.
 - Clone the project from GitHub.
 - Change the directory to the project folder, in the terminal.
 - `pip install pipenv`, `pipenv --three`, `pipenv shell` and `pipenv install`.